• Skip to primary navigation

 Step #4: Prepare the turkey breast

 Here we go – the star of the show!
-And the prep is seriously so easy that you’re never going to want to prep a full turkey ever again.
-Unless you’re Bob Belcher, in which case you look forward to it for 364 days every year.
+And the turkey prep is seriously so easy that you're never going to want to prep a full turkey ever again.
+Unless you're Bob Belcher, in which case you look forward to it for 364 days every year.
 To each their own.

-Told you it was going to be easy!
-Now carefully transfer the turkey to the well in the center of the stuffing on the baking sheet.
+5. Now carefully transfer the turkey to the well in the center of the stuffing on the baking sheet.

 Step #5: Roast

-Now that you have the potatoes, stuffing and turkey ready to go on the prepared baking sheet, we’re going to let them roast for 40 minutes at 400°F (204°C).
+Now that you have the potatoes, stuffing, and turkey ready to go on the prepared baking sheet, we're going to let them roast for 40 minutes at 400°F (204°C).

 While they’re cooking, we’re going to prep the green beans.